Wait Time: 16 minutes* | Open 24/7

 The respiratory syncytial virus (RSV) causes infection of the respiratory tract in children but can also infect adults.
 RSV infections in children are so common that by two years old, most children have been infected by the virus at least once.

 In most adults and older children with good immunity, the symptoms of RSV are mild and similar to the common cold.
-However, in younger children (12 months and younger) and immunocompromised adults, RSV can cause severe infections that might need immediate care at a facility like Express Emergency Room Waco, TX.
+However, in younger children (12 months and younger) and immunocompromised adults, RSV can cause severe infections that may require prompt medical attention at an emergency facility.

 Symptoms Of RSV